Heapy/kotbot/core-gen/src/main/resources/latest.md

 pre-formatted fixed-width code block written in the Python programming language
 ```

+> Block quotation started
+> Block quotation continued
+> Block quotation continued
+> Block quotation continued
+> The last line of the block quotation
+**>The expandable block quotation started right after the previous block quotation
+> It is separated from the previous block quotation by an empty bold entity
+> Expandable block quotation continued
+> Hidden by default part of the expandable block quotation started
+> Expandable block quotation continued
+> The last line of the expandable block quotation with the expandability mark||

 Please note:

 * Any character with code between 1 and 126 inclusively can be escaped anywhere with a preceding '\' character, in which